BrianZhang2016/Brian-Individual/nweek2.md

 * GPL Licence: If copied thing is free, what you release off the copy has to be free

 ### Github Page Action
+MIT Licence:
+* Anyone could edit software
+* Commercial Use
+* Distributes closed code versions
+* Creater of code has no responsibility on what others do to it

+GPL Licence:
+*

 ## TPT 2.0 Safe Computing 5.6
 This that can go wrong with computing: